Sankari-K/git-in-scala/docs/index.md

 The latest commit is removed, and a new commit hash is generated based on the updated `INDEX`.
 Depending on whether a message was provided or not, the given message or the previous message is taken to create a commit.
 After the commit, the `INDEX` is updated like the commit section earlier.

+## Keeping commits clean: squash

+Multiple commits can be merged into one to keep the repo history clean and succint.
+This is done by taking the last `n` commits (`n` given by the user) and merging two at a time much like the previous commit and the `INDEX` was merged for `amend-commit`.
+The only difference here is that:

+* No changes are actually made to the current `INDEX`
+* All the `n` commits are deleted, and replaced by a new commit with a new commit hash and message.

+If `n` is greater than the number of commits present in the repository, an appropriate error message is shown.

 ## Checking the state of the repository: status

 ### Changes to be committed